lidiaga/CosMx_pipeline_LGA/README.md

 This repository and its associated webpage have been developed using the [workflowr](https://github.com/workflowr/workflowr) package.
 To know how this project was managed with this tool, check the `workflowr_project_setup.R` script above.

-In the website, a dynamic presentation of the proposed pipeline, methodology used and an example of use with a public dataset can be found.
+In the website, a dynamic presentation of the proposed pipeline, the methodology used, and an example of use with a public dataset can be found.

 ## Pipeline